 Not only are the trains comfortable, but they have plug-ins, free wifi, bathrooms and an attendant that comes around offering drinks and snacks.

-During our previous visits, we spent time in Kyoto, Tokyo and Takayama.
+During our previous visits to Japan, we spent time in Kyoto, Tokyo and Takayama.
 But, there are so many more things to see and do in Japan and this time around, we were looking forward to exploring the natural beauty of the country — which Tohoku has in spades.

 There are a few main areas that are of interest to tourists in this prefecture — Hirosaki, Aomori City, Towada Hachimantai National Park, and Fukaura.

 Many of the things to do in Aomori are focused around the stunning Towada Hachimantai National Park, which spans 862 sq. km (333 sq. miles).
-Here’s a list of some of the top things to do in the Aomori prefecture, based on our firsthand experience.
+If you’re wondering what to do in Aomori, have a look at my list of the top things to do in the Aomori prefecture, based on my firsthand experience.

 Finding our balance on the boat was easy and before we knew it we were gliding across the calm, crystal-clear water.
 This was such a peaceful experience and we enjoyed paddling alongside the colourful autumn leaves and rocky shoreline.